 Nate’s Grade: B+

-Posted on April 8, 2014, in 2014 Movies and tagged action, anthony mackie, chris evans, comic book, drama, politics, robert redford, samuel l. jackson, scarlett johnansson, sequel, spy thriller, super hero.
+Posted on April 8, 2014, in 2014 Movies and tagged action, anthony mackie, chris evans, comic book, drama, marvel, politics, robert redford, russo brothers, samuel l. jackson, scarlett johnansson, sequel, spy thriller, super hero.
 Bookmark the permalink.
 5 Comments.